netzke/netzke-basepack/README.md

 [RDocs](http://rdoc.info/github/netzke/netzke-basepack)

-**WARNING 2012-10-20: This README is reflecting the upcoming v0.8.
-For v0.7 see the [0-7 branch](https://github.com/netzke/netzke-core/tree/0-7).**

-A pack of pre-built [Netzke](http://netzke.org) components that can be used as building blocks for your application.
+A pack of pre-built [Netzke](http://netzke.org) components that can be used as building blocks for your webapps.

 ## Included components